sagemath/trac_to_gh/Issue 3253.md

 # Issue 3253: f.jacob() used to work to compute jacobian ideal.
 Now it doesn't

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3253

 Original creator: jxxcarlson